andreasmhallberg/readingnotes/README.md

 **Important:**

 1. **Only some of these notes are complete summaries of the respective reference.
 Often they only contain notes on what I found interesting in the particular reference.**
-3. **The headers with the complete bibliographical reference have yet to be properly formatted.
-Many still have Swedish formatting and lack italics for titles.**
+3. **The headers with the complete bibliographical reference have yet to be properly formatted.**

 ## General description